Minneapolis DWI Lawyer

 The accuracy of breathalyzers and blood alcohol tests has been called into question multiple times by Minnesota appellate courts.
 In some cases, the United States Supreme Court has found them to be unconstitutional.
 In others, errors in the testing process, or measurement inaccuracies from the tests themselves, have added weaknesses to the State’s case.
 A DWI lawyer with our law firm can dispute the validity of chemical test results.

-Without adequate evidence to prove to the jury that you were in fact driving while impaired or intoxicated, the prosecution may no longer have a criminal case against you.
+Without adequate evidence to prove to the jury that you were in fact driving while impaired or intoxicated, the prosecution may no longer have a case against you.

 Illegal Search and Seizure